Rock Bottom (album)

-Rock Bottom is the second solo album by English musician Robert Wyatt.
+Rock Bottom is the second solo album by the English musician Robert Wyatt.
 It was released on 26 July 1974 by Virgin Records.
 The album was produced by Pink Floyd's drummer Nick Mason, and was recorded following a 1973 accident which left Wyatt a paraplegic.
 He enlisted musicians including Ivor Cutler, Hugh Hopper, Richard Sinclair, Laurie Allan, Mike Oldfield and Fred Frith in the recording.

 Background

-The band Matching Mole disbanded soon after the release of Little Red Record in 1972, and Wyatt began composing the material that later appeared on Rock Bottom.
-The album's preparation was interrupted by an accident on the night of 1 June 1973.
-During a raucous party, at Vale Court, Hall Road, Maida Vale in London, an inebriated Wyatt fell from a fourth-floor bathroom window and was paralysed from the waist down.
-Wyatt has used a wheelchair ever since.
-He later called the event the beginning of his maturity and in hospital he continued to work on the songs that would appear on Rock Bottom "in a trance".
-"I was just relieved that I could do something from a wheelchair," he said.
-"If anything, being a paraplegic helped me with the music because being in hospital left me free to dream, and to really think through the music."
+Wyatt's band Matching Mole disbanded soon after the release of Matching Mole's Little Red Record in 1972, and he soon began composing the material that later appeared on Rock Bottom.
+The album's preparation was interrupted by an accident on the night of 1 June 1973, when, at a raucous party in Maida Vale, an inebriated Wyatt fell from a fourth-floor bathroom window and was paralysed from the waist down.
+He has used a wheelchair ever since.
+He later called the event the beginning of his maturity, and in hospital he continued to work on the songs that would appear on Rock Bottom "in a trance": "I was just relieved that I could do something from a wheelchair.
+If anything, being a paraplegic helped me with the music because being in hospital left me free to dream, and to really think through the music."

-Within six months he was back at work in the recording studio and appeared on stage at London's Rainbow Theatre with Pink Floyd and Soft Machine, who lent financial support by playing a benefit concert for him.
-Although the music itself is intense and often harrowing, and the lyrics to the songs are dense and obviously deeply personal, Wyatt has denied that the material was a direct result of the accident and the long period of recuperation.
-Indeed, much of the album had been written while in Venice in early 1973 prior to Wyatt's accident, where his partner and future wife (the poet Alfreda Benge) was working as an assistant editor on Nicolas Roeg's film Don't Look Now.
+Within six months he was back at work in the recording studio and appeared on stage at London's Rainbow Theatre with Pink Floyd and his former band Soft Machine, who played a benefit concert for him.
+Although the music on Rock Bottom itself is intense and often harrowing, and the lyrics to the songs are dense and deeply personal, Wyatt has denied that the material was a direct result of the accident and the long period of recuperation; much of the album had been written while in Venice in early 1973, where his partner and future wife Alfreda Benge was working as an assistant editor on Nicolas Roeg's film Don't Look Now.

 Recording

-Having written most of the songs while in Venice, before his fall, Wyatt went to record them a few months after his accident.
+Having written most of the songs while in Venice, Wyatt went to record them a few months after his accident.
 By the time he and Alfreda "were stuck for somewhere to stay, and one of the people who helped was Delfina Entrecanales, who had a farm in Wiltshire around a village called Little Bedwyn".
 Part of the album was recorded there.
 They brought a "recording van and parked it in a field behind and put cables through the windows, so it wasn’t really soundproofed – a few donkeys and tractors going by are on the tape".
 (Delfina Canales is "the" Delfina who owned the "wineglasses", "tray" and "small battery" included in the "Personnel" section below as played by Wyatt).
-The rest of the album was recorded at Virgin's Manor studio at Shipton-on-Cherwell and CBS Studios in London.
+The rest of the album was recorded at The Manor Studio at Shipton-on-Cherwell and CBS Studios in London.